AlotarioPersonal/3d-grid-simulation/README.md

 A program simulating 'Grid,' a 3-dimensional digital space designed to create structures. it's based heavily off 'The Grid' from Tron.

+This is NOT the interaction system that's replacing OmicronOS.
+I'll be making a post about that shortly.

 HOW IT WORKS, STEP BY STEP
 ----------
 1. Upon boot, three things are created; the Player, the Grid, and BASIS, the first true structure.